ganeti/ganeti/doc/index.rst

 The various tool that are part of Ganeti are described one by one in the :doc:`manpages`.

-A description of the security model underlying a Ganeti cluster can be find in the :doc:`security` document.
+A description of the security model underlying a Ganeti cluster can be found in the :doc:`security` document.

-Ganeti functionalities can be extended be hooking scripts automatically activated when certain events happen.
+Ganeti functionalities can be extended by hooking scripts automatically activated when certain events happen.
 Information on this mechanism is provided in the :doc:`hooks` document.

-While using Ganeti, the allocation of instances can happen manually or automatically, through some external tool making decisions about this.
+While using Ganeti, the allocation of instances can happen manually or automatically, through some external tools making decisions about this.
 The API for such tools is described in :doc:`iallocator`.

 Most of the functionalities of Ganeti can be programmatically accessed through